UniversalDependencies/docs/treebanks/en_gum/index.md

 <h3>Verbs with Reflexive Core Objects</h3>

 <ul>
-  <li>This corpus contains 52 lemmas that occur at least once with a reflexive core object (<a>obj</a> or <a>iobj</a>).
-Examples: find himself, find yourself, call themselves, force yourself, give yourself, proclaim himself, teach himself, ask yourself, assert himself, associate itself, attach itself, bring themselves, buy myself, call myself, coin myself, comfort yourself, declare himself, declare myself, devote himself, distinguish himself, establish herself, expose yourself, feel himself, find myself, find themselves, fling themselves, give themselves, go yourself, govern himself, haul themselves, infect themselves, introduce themselves, maintain himself, make herself, make themselves, make yourself, pick herself, prepare yourself, prove itself, punish himself, redesign itself, remind yourself, reposition itself, restrain himself, steady himself, stop himself, support himself, tell myself, tell yourself, trust myself</li>
+  <li>This corpus contains 61 lemmas that occur at least once with a reflexive core object (<a>obj</a> or <a>iobj</a>).
+Examples: find yourself, find himself, call themselves, force yourself, give yourself, proclaim himself, teach himself, ask yourself, assert himself, associate itself, attach itself, bind ourselves, bring myself, bring themselves, buy myself, call myself, coin myself, comfort yourself, declare himself, declare myself, devote himself, discover herself, distinguish himself, distinguish itself, establish herself, exalt itself, expose yourself, feel himself, find themselves, fling themselves, get themselves, give themselves, go yourself, govern himself, haul themselves, infect themselves, introduce themselves, maintain himself, make herself, make themselves, make yourself, pick herself, pledge ourselves, prepare yourself, pride themselves, prove itself, prove themselves, punish himself, redesign itself, remind yourself</li>
 </ul>

 <h3>Relations Overview</h3>

 <ul>
-<li>This corpus uses 12 relation subtypes: <a>acl:relcl</a>, <a>aux:pass</a>, <a>cc:preconj</a>, <a>compound:prt</a>, <a>csubj:pass</a>, <a>det:predet</a>, <a>nmod:npmod</a>, <a>nmod:poss</a>, <a>nmod:tmod</a>, <a>nsubj:pass</a>, <a>obl:npmod</a>, <a>obl:tmod</a></li>
+<li>This corpus uses 13 relation subtypes: <a>acl:relcl</a>, <a>aux:pass</a>, <a>cc:preconj</a>, <a>compound:prt</a>, <a>csubj:pass</a>, <a>det:predet</a>, <a>nmod:npmod</a>, <a>nmod:poss</a>, <a>nmod:tmod</a>, <a>nsubj:pass</a>, <a>obl:agent</a>, <a>obl:npmod</a>, <a>obl:tmod</a></li>
 <li>The following 1 relation types are not used in this corpus at all: <a>clf</a></li>
 </ul>